 Qantas inflight magazine – 'The Australian Way' – April

 "For visitors to Melbourne suffering a case of 'festival fatigue', Walk to Art offers a three-hour walking tour of Melbourne art followed by a group discussion complete with wine and cheese.
-The tour takes participants to various art galleries as well as providing the opportunity to meet with both emerging and established artists in their studios.
-'It's about breaking down barriers and taking people to places they wouldn't normally go,' says owner and guide Bernie Alibrando."
+The tour takes participants to various art galleries as well as providing the opportunity to meet with both emerging and established artists in their studios."

 Vogue Living – March/April